 It's not all milk and honey.
 There are also some important downsides to consider:

 - Mesh networks suffer from vendor lock-in.
-Unlike wireless routers and repeaters which work well together even if they are made by different manufacturers, mesh systems are made so that they work only with devices from the same family.
-If you choose ASUS, TP-LINK, Google, NetGear, Linksys or some other manufacturer, you are stuck with it when you need to extend or improve your WiFi coverage.
-Therefore it is important to choose wisely before purchasing a whole-home WiFi system or another.
+Unlike wireless routers and repeaters, which work well together even if they are made by different manufacturers, mesh Wi-Fi systems are made to work only with devices from the same family.
+If you choose ASUS, TP-Link, Google, Netgear, Linksys or some other manufacturer, you are stuck with it when you need to extend or improve your Wi-Fi coverage.
+Therefore it is important to choose wisely before purchasing one whole-home Wi-Fi system or another.

-- The price is higher if you need to cover areas that are not very large.
-Mesh networks work in all kinds of spaces.
-However, if you don't have a large apartment or a home with multiple levels, mesh networks are more expensive than traditional wireless networks that use routers and repeaters.
-For large spaces, mesh networks can be more cost effective than traditional approaches.
+- The price is higher if you need to cover small or medium areas.
+Mesh Wi-Fi networks work in all kinds of spaces.
+However, if you do not have a large apartment or a home with at least one floor, mesh networks are more expensive than traditional wireless networks that use routers and repeaters.
+For large spaces, mesh Wi-Fi networks can be more cost effective than traditional approaches.

-- Adding more nodes to the mesh network increases latency and decreases bandwidth.
-Therefore, you cannot endlessly add stations/hubs to the mesh network.
-At some point, it will stop working, and the WiFi speed you get will be too poor to be usable.
+- Adding more nodes to the mesh Wi-Fi network increases latency and decreases bandwidth.
+Therefore, you cannot endlessly add nodes to the mesh Wi-Fi network.
+At some point, it is going to stop working, and the Wi-Fi speed you get is going to be too poor to be usable.

-- Some vendors offer stations/hubs without USB ports.
-Power users won't be able to connect printers or external hard disks to their mesh network through traditional means.
+- Some mesh Wi-Fi systems do not have USB ports.
+Power users won't be able to connect printers or external hard disks to their mesh Wi-Fi network through traditional means.

-- Some mesh systems can only be configured from smartphone apps.
-Some vendors, like Google, focus on offering only smartphone apps for administering your mesh network.
-Power users will find this very limiting, as they will be able to customize very little about how the mesh works.
-Other vendors, like ASUS, continue to offer web-based administration interfaces which allow power users to configure more about how their mesh works.
+- Some mesh Wi-Fi systems can only be configured from smartphone apps.
+Some vendors, like Google, focus on offering only smartphone apps for administering the mesh Wi-Fi system.
+Power users are going to find this limiting, because they can customize very little about how the mesh Wi-Fi system works.
+Other vendors, like ASUS, continue to offer web-based administration interfaces which allow power users to configure everything about their mesh Wi-Fi network.

-- Some mesh systems don't have a backbone connection that's reserved to communicate between mesh stations/hubs.
-This means that you don't get a faster network than in the case of a traditional network, only WiFi coverage, and signal in a larger area.
+- Some mesh Wi-Fi systems don't have a backbone connection reserved to communicate between mesh stations.
+This means that you don't get a faster network than in the case of a traditional network, only Wi-Fi coverage and signal in a larger area.

 Can't I get the same results with a wireless router and several repeaters/range extenders?

-- You need to separately administer each device that emits the wireless signal.
-This is especially difficult when your WiFi emitting devices are from different manufacturers.
-You need to learn different user interfaces, search in different places for firmware upgrades and manually update the firmware on each device if you want a network that's both secure and stable.
-With a mesh WiFi network, you administer all the devices that emit the wireless signal in one place, as if they are one device, not many.
-Your settings and firmware upgrades are automatically propagated through the entire mesh, without your manual intervention on each mesh station/hub.
+- You need to separately manage each device that emits the wireless signal.
+This is especially difficult when your Wi-Fi emitting devices are from different manufacturers.
+You need to learn different user interfaces, search in different places for firmware upgrades and manually update the firmware on each device, if you want a network that's both secure and stable.
+With a mesh Wi-Fi network, you administer all the devices that emit the wireless signal in one place, as if they were one device, not many.
+Your settings and firmware upgrades are automatically propagated through the entire mesh Wi-Fi system, without your manual intervention on each node.

 - If you need coverage in large areas and buildings, traditional networks with routers and repeaters are more expensive.
-If you need to cover a large home or office building, conventional wireless networks can be more expensive both regarding hardware and administration.
+If you need to cover a large home or office building, conventional wireless networks can be more expensive.

-Now that you know what a mesh wireless network is, or a whole-home WiFi system, let us know your opinion.
-Is this technology something that you will benefit from?
-Do you consider it too expensive?
-Do you plan on buying a whole-home WiFi system?
+Now that you know what a mesh Wi-Fi network is, or a whole-home Wi-Fi system, let us know your opinion.
+Is this technology of interest to you?
+Are you considering buying a mesh Wi-Fi system in your home or office?
+Comment below, and let's discuss.